ZexiXin/CYBR8480_Semester_Project/README.md

 For each user story, also define acceptance criteria.
 Your acceptance criteria should define the set of things required to understand when you are done with the user story.
 You can make use of the following markdown syntax to embed your user stories in your README.md file:
 ```

-## User stories
+## User stories 1
+Pay careful attention to structure the user stories as we discussed in CYBR8470.
+Specifically, submit your user stories using the following template.
+Include them directly on your GitHub repo README.md file.

  **As a **user/role**, I want **goal** so that **rationale**.**

-As a customer, I want increase my health by using the HealthReward, so that I will not stay in the Suboptimal health condition or even protect myself from diseases.
+As a busy employee who has to extra work after the normal working time, I want increase my health condition by watching some professional video of indoor execises with lower cost and spend less time, so that I will not stay in the suboptimal health condition or even protect myself from diseases.

 **Acceptance Criteria:**
-* Insert criteria 1 here
-* Insert criteria 2 here
-* etc
+* A busy employee uses HealthCare mobile app to do indoor workout
+  * “Given I’m a busy employee who doesn't have time to find personal trainer to teach him/her about how to do indoor exercise, and I download the HealthCare mobile app.
+When     I open the HealthCare mobile app on my phone, and I am able to find some short indoor exercise videos that are recorded by professional coach.
+Then, I can spend less time     on workout to stay healthy."

+## User stories 2

+As a fitness fanatic, I want to measure my heart rate after I have done intensive exercise in the gym without using a wearable detector, so that I will not working out too hard to cause me drained or injury.

+**Acceptance Criteria:**
+* A fitness fanatic uses HealthCare mobile app to measure heart rate after exercising, in case higher heart rate causes drained or injury.
+  * “Given I’m a fitness fanatic who likes to do intensive execise, and I download the HealthCare mobile app.
+When I have working out for a while, I can place my fingers on my     phone's camera and test my heart rate without wearing any physical detector.
+Then, I can decide if I need to do more exercise or not, so I don't get drained or injury."

 example: